PaluMacil/misc/pixgame/docs/gcc.md

 [&#x2190; Back to Pixgame README.md](../README.md)

-There are a few options on Windows: [Mingw (32 bit only)](https://sourceforge.net/projects/mingw/files/latest/download?source=files), MinGW-w64 (either 32 or 64 bit, see directions below), MSys,
+There are a few options on Windows: [Mingw (32 bit only)](https://sourceforge.net/projects/mingw/files/latest/download?source=files), MinGW-w64 (either 32 or 64 bit, see directions below), [MSys](http://www.msys2.org/) which is basically Cygwin (a POSIX compatibility layer) running MinGW-w64, and many others.
+However, the choices can be confusing since there are so many.
+Feel free to use any of the available choices, but if you want to have me pick one for you, simply follow the instructions below:

 1. Download the web installer for MinGW-w64: https://sourceforge.net/projects/mingw-w64/